cinsk/joplin-mode/README.md

       (add-to-list 'markdown-mode-hook 'joplin-note-mode))

-In Joplin application, goto [Options]->[Web Clipper], and make sure you enabled the clipper service.
+In JoplinApp, goto [Options]->[Web Clipper], and make sure you enabled the clipper service.

 ### Linux or Mac
 It should work.

 ### Windows
+Not tested.

 ### Windows /w Emacs on WSL

 This section assumes that you have WSL2 (Widnows subsystem for Linux) and did not change the network configuration of it.
 Since, your Linux box is placed on a private network range, and JoplinApp only listen to 127.0.0.0 network, you cannot connect Joplin from your Linux box.
-However, if you deploy proxy server on Windows, and let `joplin-mode` to connect to the proxy first, then you can use it.
+However, if you deploy proxy server on Windows, and let *joplin-mode* to connect to the proxy first, then you can use it.

 First, check the IP address of the Windows from WSL.
 Open the file `/etc/resolv.conf` and you can get the Windows IP address from the `nameserver` field.
 (See [Accessing network applications with WSL](https://learn.microsoft.com/en-us/windows/wsl/networking) for more details.